Lito-Frito/XOR-Encryption/README.md

 If you've ever wondered how encryption works, XOR is used in many different types of encryption algorithms at some point.

 ## What This Includes
-`simp_xor.pr`: The example script to showcase XOR encryption.
+`simp_xor.py`: The example script to showcase XOR encryption.

 # Getting Started